 - Eshelby Island

 - McEwens Beach

 - Carmilla Beach

-Reaching only 20-28cm and 53g, the Little tern, as it’s name suggests is quite small for this group of birds.
+Reaching only 20-28 cm and 53 g, the Little Tern, as it’s name suggests is quite small for this group of birds.
 However, what they lack in size they make up for in beauty with an elegant profile of pale grey and white plumage and long narrow wings.
 While the back and wings are grey they have a white rump, upper tail-covers and tail that has a contrasting black edge.
 Their breeding plumage differs from non-breeding.
 Breeding birds have a bright yellow beak with legs and feet of bright orange and a black skullcap.
 In non-breeding birds, the skullcap recedes to a dark band extending from in from the eyes to the nape merging to dark spotting on the rear crown.
 Non-breeding birds have black feet, legs and beak.
 Juveniles are similar to non-breeding adults.
-Quite the Casanova of the bird world, the male initiates the courtship ritual by presenting a fish to the female.
+The male initiates the courtship ritual by presenting a fish to the female.

 - Predation and disturbance by feral and domestic dogs, cats and foxes